Shanghai Cooperation Organization in brief. Shanghai Cooperation Organization. Dossier. What is the SCO Business Council

 Literature:

-Systematic history of international relations in 4 volumes. events and documents.
+System history international relations in 4 volumes.
+Events and documents.
 1918–2003.
 Ed.
 A.D.
 Bogaturova.
 Volume three.
 Events.
-1945–2003 Section IV.
+1945–2003.
+Section IV.
 Globalization.
 Chapter 13.
 M, NOFMO, 2003

 Lukin A., Mochulsky A. Shanghai Cooperation Organization: structural design and development prospects. – Analytical notes.
 M., MGIMO, vol. 2(4), February 2005

 The Shanghai Cooperation Organization (SCO) is a permanent regional international organization founded in June 2001 by the leaders of Kazakhstan, China, Kyrgyzstan, Russia, Tajikistan and Uzbekistan.
-Prior to this, all countries, with the exception of Uzbekistan, were members of the "Shanghai Five", a political association based on the "Agreement on Building Confidence in the Military Field in the Border Area" (Shanghai, 1996) and the "Agreement on Mutual Reduction of Armed Forces in the Border Area" (Moscow, 1997).
+Prior to this, all countries, with the exception of Uzbekistan, were members of the “Shanghai Five”, a political association based on the “Agreement on Strengthening Confidence in the Military Field in the Border Area” (Shanghai, 1996) and the “Agreement on the Mutual Reduction of Armed Forces in the Border Area” (Moscow, 1997).

-The official working languages are Russian and Chinese.
+Official working languages are Russian and Chinese.

-The Shanghai Cooperation Organization (SCO) is a permanent intergovernmental international organization, the establishment of which was announced on June 15, 2001 in Shanghai (PRC) by the Republic of Kazakhstan, the People's Republic of China, the Kyrgyz Republic, the Russian Federation, the Republic of Tajikistan, the Republic of Uzbekistan.
+The Shanghai Cooperation Organization (SCO) is a permanent intergovernmental international organization, the creation of which was announced on June 15, 2001 in Shanghai (PRC) by the Republic of Kazakhstan, the People's Republic of China, the Kyrgyz Republic, the Russian Federation, the Republic of Tajikistan, and the Republic of Uzbekistan.
 It was preceded by the Shanghai Five mechanism.

-In addition to the meetings of the CHS and the CHP, there is also a mechanism for meetings at the level of heads of parliaments, secretaries of security councils, ministers of foreign affairs, defense, emergency situations, economy, transport, culture, education, healthcare, heads of law enforcement agencies, supreme and arbitration courts, prosecutors general.
-The Council of National Coordinators of the SCO Member States (CNC) serves as the coordination mechanism within the SCO.
+In addition to the meetings of the CHS and the CST, there is also a mechanism for meetings at the level of heads of parliaments, secretaries of security councils, ministers of foreign affairs, defense, emergency situations, economics, transport, culture, education, health, heads of law enforcement agencies, supreme and arbitration courts, and prosecutors general.
+The coordination mechanism within the SCO is the Council of National Coordinators of the SCO Member States (SNK).

 So currently:

-• six countries are SCO dialogue partners - the Republic of Azerbaijan, the Republic of Armenia, the Kingdom of Cambodia, the Federal Democratic Republic of Nepal, the Republic of Turkey, the Democratic Socialist Republic of Sri Lanka.
+• six countries are SCO dialogue partners - the Republic of Azerbaijan, the Republic of Armenia, the Kingdom of Cambodia, the Federal Democratic Republic of Nepal, the Republic of Turkey, and the Democratic Socialist Republic of Sri Lanka.

 Introduction.

-The Shanghai Cooperation Organization (SCO), founded in June 2001, belongs to the regional integration groupings that are at the initial stage of their formation.
-At the same time, it is actually the direct successor of the "Shanghai Five".
-The "Shanghai Five", formed as a result of the signing of the Agreement on confidence-building in the military field in the border area (1996) between the PRC, Russia, Kazakhstan, Kyrgyzstan and Tajikistan and the Agreement on the mutual reduction of armed forces in the border area (1997).
-The rapprochement of these countries was dictated primarily by the threat to the security of their border territories from the main source of instability in Central Asia - Afghanistan, where a civil war was going on between the troops of the Northern Coalition and the Taliban movement.
-Gradually, the range of issues expanded to the spheres of foreign policy, economics, environmental protection, including the use of water resources, culture, etc.
+The Shanghai Cooperation Organization (SCO), established in June 2001, is one of the regional integration groups, which is at the initial stage of its formation.
+At the same time, she is, in fact, the direct heir of the Shanghai Five.
+The "Shanghai Five", formed as a result of the signing of the Agreement on Confidence-Building in the Military Field in the Border Area (1996) between the PRC, Russia, Kazakhstan, Kyrgyzstan and Tajikistan and the Agreement on the Mutual Reduction of Armed Forces in the Border Area (1997).
+The rapprochement of these countries was dictated primarily by the threat to the security of their border territories from the main source of instability in Central Asia - Afghanistan, where there was a civil war between the troops of the Northern Coalition and the Taliban movement.
+Gradually, the range of issues expanded to the areas of foreign policy, economics, environmental protection, including the use of water resources, culture, etc.

-The countries, driven by the desire to ensure regional security and stability, resolve existing problems and jointly counter the increasing penetration of terrorist elements from Afghanistan, as well as religious extremism and separatism in Central Asia, saw the need to create a powerful regional grouping.
+Countries driven by the desire to ensure regional security and stability, resolve existing problems and jointly counter the increasing penetration of terrorist elements from Afghanistan, as well as religious extremism and separatism in Central Asia, saw the need to create a powerful regional grouping.

 An object course work: Shanghai Cooperation Organization and prospects for further development of the SCO.

-Chronological framework: the term paper considers the time period from the year of the formation of the "Shanghai Five" to the present.
+Chronological framework: V course work The time period from the year of formation of the Shanghai Five to the present is considered.

 1. Give a general description of the structure of the SCO;